Over Medium Eggs

 What could be a better breakfast besides perfectly cooked over medium eggs?

-I love my eggs this way because the completely cooked egg white and partially cooked yolk is just perfect to dip your toast in!
+I adore my eggs this way because the completely cooked egg white and the partially cooked yolk are just perfect for dipping my toast in.

 Table of Contents